Choosing a suitable software development methodology can be challenging.

 Motivated Employee

-Lean aims at empowering team members instead of controlling them.
+Lean aims to empower team members instead of controlling them.

 This principle goes beyond establishing basic human courtesy; it generates trust within projects.